w-caffiero-entando/f09a1ec2/keycloak-plugin/README.md

 ### Edit web.xml

-And finally you have to change the configuration on `web.xml` From
+And finally you have to change the configuration on `web.xml` from
 ```
 classpath:spring/web/servlet-context.xml
 ```